HR - Summer Service & Summer Session Positions/Jobs

-Employees may work during their short work break from their C/A basis appointment either teaching (Summer Session) or performing research/administrative tasks (Summer Service) during the summer months.
+Employees may work during their short work break from their C- or A-Basis appointment to teach (Summer Session) or perform research/administrative tasks (Summer Service) during the summer months.
 These summer jobs are separate positions.
 (Note: Madison will create new positions each summer through JEMS using the Rehire option.)

 - For the summer job, create a new Position or modify an existing Position from last summer.